-The City of Healdsburg will rehabilitate Victory Studio Apartments in Healdsburg, 11 rental apartments, affordable to extremely low- and low-income households.
+Burbank Housing Development Corporation plans to build a 100% affordable 58-unit family rental housing project in Healdsburg.
+All of the units will be restricted to extremely low, very low- and low-income households.

 Disability Services and Legal Center (DSLC) will operate a Housing Access Modification program installing ADA upgrades to 5-6 homes.

-The Commission in its role as the Housing Authority will provide tenant-based rental assistance to 12 vulnerable households.
-The Commission's Housing Rehabilitation program will rehabilitate at least 10 homes for low-income seniors and residents with disabilities.
-ESG funds will be used to support Rapid-Rehousing programs which will serve approximately 300 persons.
+The Sonoma County Housing Authority will provide tenant-based rental assistance to 140 vulnerable households.

+The Commission's Housing Rehabilitation program will complete rehabilitation and earthquake retrofits to at least 55 homes for low-income seniors and residents with disabilities.